SharePoint/sp-dev-docs/docs/solution-guidance/Use-composed-looks-to-brand-SharePoint-sites.md

 	|Title|White| `<s:color name="SiteTitle" value="FFFFFF" />`|
 	|Footer background|Black| `<s:color name="FooterBackground" value="000000" />`|

-6. To customize .spfont, download a copy of a .spfont file and open it in a text editor.
+6. To customize .spfont, download a copy of an .spfont file and open it in a text editor.
 Notice that the .spfont file is laid out a bit differently than .spcolor, but that both files share a similar structure.

-    **Figure 4. .spfont file**

     ![Screenshot that shows the contents of the .spfont file](media/893f905a-34d9-4dbd-a012-03797084f9e6.png)

-7. Edit each  `<s:fontSlot />` section to customize the font SharePoint applies to the specified font slot on the page.
+7. Edit each `<s:fontSlot />` section to customize the font that SharePoint applies to the specified font slot on the page.
 For example, notice the first entry, `<s:fontSlot name="title">`.
 This entry describes which font SharePoint uses to style the title of the page.
-This section also specifies which font will be used for different languages.
+This section also specifies which font is used for different languages.

     > [!NOTE]
     > You can upload custom fonts to SharePoint and point each entry to a custom .eot, .woff, .ttf, and .svg file.